Hernias:

 The hole left by the bitten off umbilical cord usually self seals within a few days leaving a small scar of various size and appearance that we call a belly button or umbilicus.

-This is easy to detect if you get the puppy in the right position and will usually be detected up by your veterinarian during the puppy exam.
+This is easy to detect if you get the puppy in the right position and will usually be detected up by your veterinarian during it's first puppy exam.

 Most umbilical hernias ARE NOT SERIOUS (unlike inguinal hernias) medical emergencies.
 But: